1grossora/Show_Sp0ter/README.md

 # Sp0ter

 reconstructing events like [this](http://www.phy.bnl.gov/wire-cell/bee/set/9/event/0/).
-## Single Pi0 Tomographical Event Reconstruction
+## Single Pi0 Topographical Event Reconstruction
-This framework is designed to be framework to analize single pi0 events in the MicroBooNE LArTPC.
-The pi0 almost exclusivly decays into two photons which produce electromagnetic showers in the liquid argon.
+This framework is designed to be framework to analyze single pi0 events in the MicroBooNE LArTPC.
+The pi0 almost exclusively decays into two photons which produce electromagnetic showers in the liquid argon.
 Using the [Wire-Cell](http://www.phy.bnl.gov/wire-cell/) we are able to produce a large data set of 3D-Charge weighted space points.

 ### Code Requirements